Maheesh09/AI-gateway/README.md

 Two independent Go binaries, both compiled from the same repository:

 **`cmd/gateway`** — handles live HTTP traffic.
 Synchronous, latency-sensitive.
-Authenticates requests, enforces rate limits, proxies to upstream services, and enqueues analysis jobs.
+Authenticates requests, enforces rate limits, proxies to upstream services and enqueues analysis jobs.

 **`cmd/worker`** — processes background jobs from the Redis queue.
 Runs the anomaly detector and calls Claude when rules are triggered.
 Decoupled from the gateway so it can be scaled and restarted independently without affecting traffic.